-Time Limit To File A Medical Expense Claim
+What is the Time Limit To File A Medical Expense Claim?

 Every thirty days you should submit your claim for medical costs benefits.
 All claims for medical bills, prescription costs, and other expenses benefit claims must be submitted to the insurance company within one year of the date of the service.

-What To Do if Your Medical Expense Claim is Denied
+What Should I Do if My Medical Expense Claim is Denied?

 If your insurance company refuses to pay your medical costs benefits, your only recourse is to file a lawsuit against your insurance company.
 You must file a lawsuit within one year of the date on which the last unpaid No-Fault benefit was incurred.
 If you fail to file your lawsuit within this one year period, you will lose the right to have the benefit or expense paid.

 Who is the Best Michigan Medical Expense Claim Lawyer?